Calculate Maintenance Under Wyoming Statutes W.S. 20-2-114

 Age and health of both parties

-Whether the support is rehabilitative or permanent
+Whether the support is rehabilitative or transitional

 Can spousal support be modified in Wyoming?